Explainer: What is the U.S. threat to trigger 'snapback' of U.N. sanctions on Iran?

-NEW YORK (Reuters) - U.S. President Donald Trump’s administration plans to try this week to trigger a return of all U.N. sanctions on Iran after the U.N.
-Security Council rejected Washington’s bid to extend an arms embargo on the country.
+NEW YORK (Reuters) - U.S. President Donald Trump’s administration is expected on Thursday to trigger a process aimed at restoring all U.N. sanctions on Iran after the U.N.
+Security Council rejected a U.S. bid to extend a conventional arms embargo on the country.

 Here is a look at the events leading to this showdown and an explanation of what could happen next.